 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

-Precautions While Using hydroxychloroquine
+Precautions while using hydroxychloroquine

-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after long-term treatment.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor immediately if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 If your symptoms do not improve within a few days (or a few weeks or months for arthritis), or if they become worse, check with your doctor.

-Malaria is spread by mosquitoes.
-If you are living in, or will be traveling to, an area where there is a chance of getting malaria, the following mosquito-control measures will help to prevent infection:
+Malaria is spread by the bites of certain kinds of infected female mosquitoes.
+If you are living in or will be traveling to an area where there is a chance of getting malaria, the following mosquito-control measures will help to prevent infection: